Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Attacks on Machine Learning Models

-The structure of an NN attack model in the white-box setting is usually different from that in the black-box setting, as the input of the attack model in the two settings is very different.
-Nevertheless, the attack model is a NN based binary classifier, for an attack model $g(\bm{z};\theta)$, we can use SGD to find the parameters $\theta^{*}$ that minimize the following objective function:
+The structure of the binary classifier-based attack model in the white-box setting is usually different from that in the black-box setting, because the input of the attack model in the two settings is very different.
+Nevertheless, the attack model is a binary classifier.
+For a binary classifier $g(\bm{z};\theta)$, the attacker uses SGD to find parameters $\theta^{*}$ that minimize the following objective function:

-Fig.~\ref{nnw} demonstrates a membership inference process using a trained neural network based attack model in the white-box setting.
-The binary classifier $g(\bm{z};\theta^{*})$ is a trained attack model.
-It takes $\bm{\nu}$ as input and outputs whether $\bm{x} \in D_{train}$ or not.
+Fig.~\ref{fig::binary-white-box-attack} demonstrates a white-box MIA using the trained attack model.
+The binary classifier $g(\bm{z};\theta^{*})$ takes the flat vector $\bm{\nu}$ of a data record as input and outputs whether this record is in $D_{\textrm{train}}$ or not.